UHDbits/M73-Tiny-OpenCore/.github/ISSUE_TEMPLATE/issue-template.md

 Which do you have: an M73 Tiny or an M93p?:

-Do your specs match the ones shown in the README.md (minus the USB WiFi adapter)?:
+Do your specifications match the ones shown in the README.md? (not including the USB WiFi adapter):

-If your specs do not match, what are your specs?:
+If your specifications do not match, what are your specifications?:

 What version of OS X/macOS are you using?: